 - Each engine will simulate the number of threads/virtual users specified in the script you provide.

 - 20 engines and a script with 100 threads will generate 2,000 simultaneous users traffic.

 - Imagine a cluster of 100 dedicated JMeter engines, all preconfigured, available in any of 51 geographical locations and ready to run 24/7 with no setup at all.
 No more than 5 minutes is needed to set up and run a test.

 Private Location Testing with BlazeMeter

-For developers who need to test apps behind a firewall and do not want to allow inbound connections through firewall rules, the cloud solution won't work.
-You need private location (or on-premise) testing.
+For developers who need to test apps behind a firewall and do not want to allow inbound connections through firewall rules, the cloud solution will not work.
+You need private location (or On-premise) testing.

 - BlazeMeter Account

 - Port 80 and 443 open for outgoing connections.

 - On-premise server should run on a Linux OS that can run Docker.
 They must have a dual-core processor, at least 8 GB RAM, and at least 60 GB hard-disk space free.
 See our private location requirements for the full requirements.

 Using our private location service, no incoming requests need to be made, so do the following: